aaron-lethers/Spotify_Game/README.md

  	- A session makes it possible to remember information from one request to another
  	- dont think u have to install this... i just imported it
  	- this is different from Flask-Session (i think)
+ - Request vs Requests:
+ 	- request is a flask lib that takes in form data from a client
+ 	- requests is to make HTTP requests to other sites, generally APIs

 SPOTIFY API:
  - https://developer.spotify.com/documentation/web-api/reference/#/